lf94/kenzie/README.md

 This model was built with a 0.2mm extrusion height and 0.4mm extrusion nozzle in mind.
 Any higher and no guarantee this will print properly.

-It's highly suggested to do a print test with the small clips, to be sure measurements are correct.
+It's highly suggested to do a print test with the hinges, to be sure measurements are correct.
 This will save you from printing the entire stand, only to discover the parts do not clip together.